CVRL/Human-Iris-Judge/README.md

 <a name="dataset"/></a>
 ### Dataset of Human Judgements

-(to be added before the Workshop presentation in March 2026)
+Instrictions on how to request a copy of the dataset will be added to the [CVRL webpage](https://cvrl.nd.edu/projects/data/) before the Workshop presentation in March 2026.

 <a name="citation"/></a>
 ### Citation